 (iv) Purchasing Aruba Visitors Insurance

-This insurance is mandatory for all visitors and must be purchased in advance of travel as part of the online embarkation/disembarkation process.
+This insurance is mandatory for all visitors and must be purchased in advance of travel as part of the online ED Card process.
 One’s own travel insurance can be supplementary to the Aruba Visitors Insurance but cannot replace it.
 As of November 1, 2020 premiums are a flat rate per person ($30 for persons 15 and over and $10 for persons 14 and younger) for a maximum duration of 180 days.

 Read more details about Aruba Visitors Insurance.

-(v) Declaring one’s consent to Aruba’s health protocols and procedures.
+(v) Declaring one’s consent to Aruba government mandates.

-The final mandatory requirement is to provide consent to comply with the rules and procedures as mandated by the Aruban government, including cooperating with any COVID-19 related screening, isolation, quarantine, PCR testing procedures including temporary quarantine while awaiting Molecular PCR COVID-19 test results, adherence to any instructions by Aruba’s public health authorities etc. Consent must be provided within 72 hours and 4 hours prior to travel to Aruba as part of the online embarkation/disembarkation process.
+The final mandatory requirement is to provide consent to comply with the rules and procedures as mandated by the Aruban government, including cooperating with any COVID-19 related testing, isolation, quarantine, including temporary quarantine while awaiting Molecular PCR COVID-19 test results, adherence to any instructions by Aruba’s public health authorities etc. Consent must be provided within 72 hours and 4 hours prior to travel to Aruba as part of the online ED Card process.

 The online embarkation/disembarkation process will generate email notifications and reminders for completion of all the five aforementioned components.
-For this to go smoothly, visitors are encouraged to begin the process at edcardaruba.aw as soon after booking their trip to Aruba as possible and to comply with the timeframes allocated to each component step.
+For this to go smoothly, visitors are encouraged to begin the online ED Card process as soon after booking their trip to Aruba as possible and to comply with the timeframes allocated to each component step.
 Visitors are also encouraged to check their spam folders as some notification or reminder messages may end up there inadvertently.

-Upon successful completion of the online embarkation/disembarkation process, visitors will receive a confirmation email with approval for travel to Aruba.
+Upon successful completion of the online ED Card process, visitors will receive a confirmation email with approval for travel to Aruba.
 This would need to be shown in digital or print form at check in or upon boarding.

 2. Procedures while in flight, upon arrival and during stay.

 - Wearing of masks - mandatory on incoming flights and at certain places in Aruba.
 Additionally, visitors are strongly encouraged to wear masks in situations where social distancing proves difficult.

-- All visitors who did not provide a negative PCR test result prior to travel to Aruba will receive a PCR test at the airport immediately after arrival in Aruba.
-PCR testing will be followed by a mandatory quarantine at the visitor’s booked accommodation until test results are finalized.
+- All visitors who did not provide a negative Molecular COVID-19 test result prior to travel to Aruba will receive a Molecular PCR COVID-19 test at the airport immediately after arrival in Aruba.
+Testing will be followed by a mandatory quarantine at the visitor’s booked accommodation until test results are finalized.
 Mandatory quarantine means that the person must stay in their room until the test results are known to avoid contact with other guests and staff at the accommodation.
-This quarantine is not expected to last more than 24 hours, and Aruba’s health department will make every effort to have results in less time in order to minimize the visitor’s time in quarantine.
+This quarantine is not expected to last more than 24 hours, and Aruba’s health department will make every effort to have results in less time (6-8 hours) in order to minimize the visitor’s time in quarantine.

 - Prior to travel, visitors should download the Aruba Department of Public Health’s Aruba Health App.
-In addition to being a valuable mobile resource for COVID-19 health procedures in Aruba, it will also facilitate airport health screening, and importantly visitors will receive results for PCR tests taken in Aruba considerably faster.
+In addition to being a valuable mobile resource for COVID-19 health procedures in Aruba, through which visitors will receive results for Molecular PCR COVID-19 tests taken in Aruba considerably faster.

-- Aruba has a designated COVID Call Center reachable at 280-0101.
-Any visitors experiencing symptoms typically associated with COVID-19 (e.g. fever, cough, shortness of breath, breathing difficulties, loss of taste/smell) are recommended to contact their accommodation staff/host or the COVID Call Center.
+- Aruba has a designated COVID Call Center reachable at 280-0505.
+Any visitors experiencing symptoms typically associated with COVID-19 (e.g. fever, cough, shortness of breath, breathing difficulties, loss of taste/smell) are required to first contact their accommodation staff/host or the COVID Call Center.
 Over the phone, a triage questionnaire will be conducted by a medical practitioner and visitors will be instructed of next steps they would be required to follow.

 3. Aruba's borders are open to the following regions / countries.